 The hidden sugars in store bought jam

 How the industries get away with this swindling of the innocent?
 I used to fall for the con too, before I educated myself.
-It’s upsetting to think of all the crap that I’d consume, and even pay more for, unknowingly ruining my health, one sugary bite at a time.
+It’s upsetting to think of all the bad stuff that I’d consume, and even pay more for, unknowingly ruining my health, one sugary bite at a time.

 It’s present in almost every type of “diet” labeled “healthy” food item.
 Even sweeteners!
 You’d think every i.e. stevia sweetener is keto friendly and blood sugar safe, but many brands add maltitol to it as a bulking agent.
 Or even worse, maltodextrin, which has a even higher glycemic index than sugar.